-Comparable results for the third quarter excludes the impact of divestitures in the prior year period and acquisitions in the current year period.
+Comparable results for the third quarter exclude the impact of divestitures and acquisitions.

 These non-GAAP measures are intended to provide additional information regarding our underlying operating results and comparable year-over-year performance.
 Such information is supplemental to information presented in accordance with GAAP and is not intended to represent a presentation in accordance with GAAP.
 In discussing our historical and expected future results and financial condition, we believe it is meaningful for investors to be made aware of and to be assisted in a better understanding of, on a period-to-period comparable basis, financial amounts both including and excluding these identified items, as well as the impact of exchange rate fluctuations.
 These non-GAAP measures should not be considered in isolation or as substitutes for analysis of the Company’s results under GAAP and may not be comparable to other companies’ calculation of such metrics.

-The Company cannot reconcile its expected Adjusted Operating EBITDA under 'Financial Guidance' without unreasonable effort because certain items that impact net income and other reconciling metrics are out of the Company's control and/or cannot be reasonably predicted at this time.
-These items include but are not limited to gains (losses) on sale of assets, shareholder activism related costs, business divestiture costs, employee separation costs, N&B inventory step-up costs, N&B transaction related costs, integration related costs and the impact of the merger with N&B.
+The Company cannot reconcile its expected adjusted operating EBITDA under 'Financial Guidance' without unreasonable effort because certain items that impact net income and other reconciling metrics are out of the Company's control and/or cannot be reasonably predicted at this time.
+These items include but are not limited to acquisition, divestiture and integration related costs, gains (losses) on business disposals, and regulatory costs.

 Welcome to IFF